sonix-network/sonix-network/content/faq.md

 # Frequently Asked Questions

-### Do you have any Route Servers?
+### Do you have Route Servers?

 Yes, we do!
-Many choose to connect and use them.
-But we're currently in the process of redesigning them to enhance their functionality and performance.
+Many choose to connect.
+We're currently in the process of redesigning them to enhance their functionality and performance.

 ### What best practices do you recommend?